Mushaal Urges World To Take Notice Of Gruesome HR Violations In IIOJK - UrduPoint

 Mushaal Urges World To Take Notice Of Gruesome HR Violations In IIOJK

-Chairperson of Peace and Culture Organization Mushaal Hussein Mullick on Saturday said that the fascist Narendra Modi regime is snatching ancestral lands of Kashmiri Muslims to make a way for Hindu settlements under the nefarious plan to change the demography of the Indian Illegally Occupied Jammu and Kashmir (IIOJK)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2023 ) :Chairperson of Peace and Culture Organization Mushaal Hussein Mullick on Saturday said that the fascist Narendra Modi regime is snatching ancestral lands of Kashmiri Muslims to make a way for Hindu settlements under the nefarious plan to change the demography of the Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, Mar 5 (UrduPoint / Pakistan Point News - 6th Mar, 2023 ) :Chairperson of Peace and Culture Organization Mushaal Hussein Mullick on Sunday has said that the fascist Narendra Modi regime is snatching ancestral lands of Kashmiri Muslims to make a way for Hindu settlements under the nefarious plan to change the demography of the Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-In a strong reaction to the Indian notorious government's ongoing drive to evict the local residents of their lands and render them homeless, Mushaal said that Modi's Hindutva regime started attaching properties of the Kashmiris in the occupied valley to put pressure on them to give up their legitimate struggle for internationally recognized right to self-determination, said a press release.
+In a strong reaction to the Indian notorious government's ongoing drive to evict the local residents of their lands and render them homeless, Mushaal said that Modi's Hindutva regime started attaching properties of the Kashmiris in the occupied valley to put pressure on them to give up their legitimate struggle for internationally recognized right to self-determination, said a press release received here on Sunday.

 She revealed that the occupation authorities attached two more Kashmiris' houses under draconian law Unlawful activities (Prevention) Act (UAPA) in Srinagar and Sopore, besides 168 properties of Kashmiris in Doda, Kishtwar, Rajouri and Poonch district in last few days.